yerbymatey/BEHAVIOR-1K/docs/challenge/submission.md

     - Please also include any other information you deem necessary to help us evaluation your policy

 In addition, we require you to submit a link to all the mp4 videos, one for each rollout you performed (up to 500).
-See our submission google form for more details.
+See our submission [Google Form](https://forms.gle/54tVqi5zs3ANGutn7) for more details.